 In Compliance Partnerships, the business and FWO agree to work together to make sure its employees receive the correct pay and entitlements.
 This might include:

 - resolving workplace issues directly with its employees

 - self-auditing of pay and record-keeping

 - reviewing and monitoring supply chain and franchise relationships

 - providing appropriate workplace relations training for key staff

 - resolving technical workplace issues as they arise.

-We usually publish Proactive Compliance Deeds on our website.
+We usually publish PCDs on our website.
 Read more examples from our published List of Proactive Compliance Deeds.